 What is Ajwain

 Ajwain is very commonly used in many dishes across Indian cuisine and helps in enhancing the flavour.
 It has many healing and medicinal properties and is best known to cure digestive problems, constipation, cold and cough in kids as well as adults.
-Many a times it is also eaten raw.
-It has a pungent and spicy taste but are incredibly nutritious.
+Many times it is also eaten raw.
+It has a pungent and spicy taste but is incredibly nutritious.

 Ajwain water – Benefits